Paul Maric

 The Ram 1500 hasn’t been tested by ANCAP.

-Standard safety equipment includes:
+Standard safety equipment across the range includes:

 The 1500 Limited adds: